qchemlab-embedding/2023-07-14-workshop/_episodes/08-remotes.md

 ---

-> ## Why we use GitHub
->
-> One option to host your repository on the web is [GitHub](https://github.com).
->
-> GitHub is a for-profit service that hosts remote git repositories for you.
-It
-> offers a nice HTML user interface to browse the repositories and handles many
-> things very nicely.
->
-> It offers unlimited public and private repositories free of charge and costs
-> a monthly fee if you want access to the pro-tools or need more than 3
-> collaborators for your private repos.
-These features had made GitHub very popular
-> with many open source providers
->
->
 > #### Set up GitHub account
 >
 > By now you should already have set up a GitHub account but if you haven't,